DHTMLX/docs-diagram/docs/api/editor/resetbutton_event.md

 ### Description

-@short: fires after the Reset Changes button has been clicked
+@short: Fires after the Reset Changes button has been clicked

 ### Usage